CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started-split.md

      >**Note:** If you see the Action Required dialog box, then select Ask Later option.

-1. If you see the pop-up **Stay Signed in?**, click No.
+1. If you see the pop-up **Stay Signed in?**, click **No**.

-1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the Lab.

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.

 ## Support Contact

 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
-We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.Learner Support Contacts:
+We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.
+Learner Support Contacts:

 - Email Support: cloudlabs-support@spektrasystems.com
 - Live Chat Support: https://cloudlabs.ai/labs-support

-Now, click on the **Next** from lower right corner to move on next page.
+Now, click on the **Next** from the lower right corner to move to the next page.

 ![](../media/gs-5.png)